 Except now it runs like a dream.

 All next gen versions of Borderlands 3 have been reoptimized and tweaked to lock to at least 60 frames per second, and have new more robust split screen play options, thanks to the much faster CPU’s and more modern GPU’s featured in the new consoles.
-I’ve been playing on an Xbox Series S, which means my display resolution sits somewhere around 1080p.
+I’ve been playing on an Xbox Series S, which means my display resolution hovers between 1080p and 1440p.
 PS5 and Xbox Series X top out at 4k, and have an optional lower res performance mode that can push framerates even higher.

 The Xbox One X and PS4 Pro had 1080p60 “performance” modes…but the Series S crushes them both in terms of consistency.
 Much has been made about how the Series S is a 4 teraflop machine just like the PS4 Pro, but the Series S’s more modern components run circles around the Pro in this particular game.
 Teraflops don’t always compare one-to-one, and in this game it’s easy to see that’s the case.
 The older Sony machine struggles to maintain a framerate in the mid 40’s during intense combat moments, but the Series S is rock solid all the way through.
 I haven’t had a single graphical hitch in hours and hours of play across many of the game’s environments.